evgzor/TLV/README.md

 * For framework unit tests used to only one Ber Tlv structure as example one
 * Code documented by Xcode code generator
-* Need test on more Tvl structures.
+* Need to test more different Tvl structures.

 ### Extra info ###